serialexperiments0815/PythonJigsaw01/README.md

-# PythonJigsaw01 🎯
+# PythonJigsaw01

 A simple jigsaw puzzle game built with Python, PyQt5, and Pillow.
-Load any image (below a certain size), split it into pieces, and manually assemble them - pieces snap together and cluster when placed near each other.
+Load any image (below 800x800 size), split it into pieces, and manually assemble them - pieces snap together and cluster when placed near each other.

 ---